-It is not indicated for prevention of subsequent episodes [75].
-Cardioversion of atrial fibrillation and subsequent maintenance of sinus rhythm are more likely to be successful when the duration of atrial fibrillation is less than six months [23].
+It is not indicated for prevention of subsequent episodes [80].
+Cardioversion of atrial fibrillation and subsequent maintenance of sinus rhythm are more likely to be successful when the duration of atrial fibrillation is less than six months [28].
 Because electrical cardioversion carries the risk of thromboembolic complications, it generally should be performed when the patient is adequately anticoagulated.
-Cardioversion may be performed without first anticoagulating the patient only when he/she is hemodynamically unstable and requires immediate intervention, when the patient has been in atrial fibrillation less than 48 hours, or when the absence of an atrial thrombus has been confirmed by TEE [6; 20; 23; 40; 51; 75; 76].
+Results of observational studies suggest that thromboembolic risk after cardioversion is highest in the first 72 hours and that the majority of events occur within 10 days [28].
+Cardioversion may be performed without first anticoagulating the patient only when he/she is hemodynamically unstable and requires immediate intervention, when the patient has been in atrial fibrillation less than 48 hours, or when the absence of an atrial thrombus has been confirmed by TEE [5; 20; 28; 47; 80; 81].